 - After Stan Lee admits that he feels that Jim Henson died too soon, Henson starts talking about the inevitability of death and how, even when Stan Lee eventually dies, the characters and stories he created will live on forever.
 It was already sad at the time, but got even sadder after Stan Lee really died in 2018.

 - It's a small moment, but there's what exactly causes Lee to realize he went too far.
 He makes a crack about the death of Mr. Hooper and Henson visibly recoils.
-Fans of classic Sesame Street will remember Mr. Hooper's death as the king of all tearjerkers.
+Fans of classic Sesame Street will remember Mr. Hooper's death as one of the saddest moments in the history of children's television.

 - The implication at the end of the battle is that both of these great men are to be assimilated into Walt Disney's "Empire of Joy".
 For Dramatic Irony, Disney's reveal happens right after Henson proclaims that "there is no man who could ever muck with what [they] left behind".